rl3107/stock_price_by_historical/README.md

 This is version 1.0 and I may more functions or make it more generalized in the future.
 Now you can use the pre-defined parameters to handle the pipeline, and you can assign the models you are interested in to customize (e.g. template.model = sklearn.svm.SVC()), or you can use it to download and pre-process data, and get them by data_x, data_y = template.x_test_model, template.y_test_model.

+Disclaimer: Any trading decisions are based on your own discretion and risk.

 Have fun!

 Here's the contents in the stock_model_using_template.ipynb: